Mutestock/face_recog_project/README.md

 # Description
 This framework provides cli commands for facial recognition and tracking functions to detect users based on webcam and other media footage such as people in photos and videos.
 The framework utilizes stored facial images for the recognition, and it is possible for the user to add more through the tracking feature.
 The project has a set of cli commands for each main function.
 The project requires a moderate amount of technical knowledge to operate.

-Within the process of recognition, we have all so trained own Convolutional, Siamese, and re-trained model neural network models as examples.
+Within the process of recognition, we have all so trained own Convolutional, Siamese, and using Convolutional, Siamese, and VGG-Face pre-calibrated neural network models as examples.
 This primarily involves examples on how to train our own neural networks with Keras and TenserFlow deep learning.
 For the recognition itself, we have made use of dlib’s pre-trained models for face detectors, facial landmark predictors and recognition models for higher recognition accuracy within the actual framework demo.

 # Technologies
 - OpenCV and image processing